nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

    2. Incorrect inputs to try: `shortlist x` (where x is any string input)<br>
       Expected: Similar to previous.

+### Sorting results by price in ascending or descending order

+10. Sorting results in ascending order

+    1. Test case: `sort asc` to display unit(s) in ascending order of price.

+11. Sorting results in descending order

+    1. Test case: `sort desc` to display unit(s) in descending order of price.

 ## Error Handling